 Since marine animals are a key component of any marine ecosystem, it’s important to contribute towards the well-being of these creatures.
 GVI offers marine conservation projects aimed at caring for endangered animal species – like green sea turtles – and ethically contributing towards their well-being.

 This may mean working in turtle rehabilitation centres in Thailand, where you’ll assist local staff in keeping the turtles and their environment clean and healthy.
 You could also take part in programs that contribute towards the protection of loggerhead turtle eggs on the Greecian coastline.

 These programs take a sustainable approach to marine conservation.
 This means that all of our marine conservation efforts contribute towards long-term marine conservation goals, and that local communities can continue with these efforts even if volunteers aren’t around.

-Since marine conservation efforts also depend on work that takes place below the surface of the sea, the majority of GVI’s marine conservation programs offer volunteers the opportunity to become certified with the Professional Divers Association of Diving Instructors (PADI).
+Since marine conservation efforts also depend on work that takes place below the surface of the sea, all GVI marine conservation programs of 2 weeks or more include a GVI-specific speciality Professional Divers Association of Diving Instructors (PADI) segment.

-There are a host of PADI diving courses built into various GVI marine conservation programs.
-Slip into your diving career under the guidance of GVI’s PADI trained professionals.
+There are also a host of other PADI diving courses built into various GVI marine conservation programs.
+Slip into your diving career under the guidance of GVI’s PADI-trained professionals.
 Crack open your scuba-diving career with your PADI Open Water Diver certification, and go from dive training in a pool to observing a school of fish in the underwater world in Fiji.

 Marine conservation programs abroad are the perfect opportunity to set yourself up for a career in diving, or even to just gain valuable experience in diving.
 You could also get your PADI Divemaster certification while working in marine conservation on Mahe island in Seychelles or the province of Phang Nga in Thailand.